-Structural Metal Fabricators with little to no experience tend to make between $24620 and $29910 while the more experienced ones make over $46390 per year.
+Structural Metal Fabricators with little to no experience tend to make between $26530 and $32160 while the more experienced ones can earn over $48870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Structural Metal Fabricator is to move to a higher paying state like ME.
-Right now, the highest paying states for Structural Metal Fabricators are ME, CT, NY, WA and RI.
+One of the easiest ways to increase your salary as a Structural Metal Fabricator and Fitter is to move to a higher paying state like KS.
+Right now, the highest paying states for Structural Metal Fabricators are KS, AK, HI, NY and NJ.

-However a higher pay at ME doesn’t guarantee that you will make more because the living expenses at ME might be 2x higher than where you are currently at now.
+However, a higher pay at KS doesn’t guarantee that you will make more because the living expenses at KS might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Structural Metal Fabricator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Structural Metal Fabricator and Fitter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Structural Metal Fabricators what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Structural Metal Fabricators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons